Baigel/Scripts/README.md

 # Scripts

-A collection of useful bash scripts
+A collection of useful scripts.